marsh-circle/civicrm-training-guide/docs/sessions/organising-data.md

 ##Aim

-Understand how data is organised within CiviCRM, and how to get data in and out of CiviCRM
+Understand how data is organised within CiviCRM, and how to get data in and out of CiviCRM.

 ---
 ##Objectives

 Specific objectives:

-- Learn about the core data structures that can be used in CivICRM
+- Learn about the core data structures that can be used in CiviCRM
 - Understand how to extend these data structures with types and custom data
-- Understand how to import data to and export data from CiviCRM
+- Understand how to import data to and export data from CiviCRM.

 ---
 ##Learning points